aircall/partner-example-app/README.md

 Pre-requesites: a running Docker engine.

-Clone the repo, then run:
-- `docker-compose up --build` to launch the server.
-Whenever a file is changed, the server is restarted, tests are re-runned and doc is generated.
-- `docker-compose down` to stop all containers created by `up`

 ### Environment variables

 You need to have a `.env` file at the root of the folder with all variables described in `.env.test`